 Richardson's infamous novel, Pamela, and Fielding's Joseph Andrews are both clear examples of formal realism and how it portrays reality through they way the story is presented more than in the story itself.

-Pamela is about a servant girl, Pamela, who finds herself in the service of a gentleman who attempts to seduce her.
-In the end, she is married and becomes nobility, which is highly unrealistic for the times.
+Pamela is about the titular servant girl who finds herself in the service of a gentleman who attempts to seduce her.
+In the end, she gets married and becomes nobility, which is highly unrealistic for the times.
 However, it is presented in a series of letters with censored information (her lord is only ever called Mr. B), which seemed so real to audiences at the time that they actually believed Pamela Andrews existed.

 Joseph Andrews is a response to Pamela in the form of a parody of sorts.
 Joseph is Pamela's brother and undergoes the same challenges in preserving his chastity as she does.
 In the end, he discovers he is actually of noble birth and marries a poor woman who is just as virtuous as he is.
 Unlike Pamela, this novel is in the form of a story told directly to the reader by the author.
 The use of a direct voice for the storyteller and references to the amount of research it took to find this story helps to make it seem like a real life story rather than fiction.

-In the end, we must remember that Gothic Literature strives to work in almost the complete opposite direction of formal realism in the way each novel conveys its story and that Gothic Literature is a response to formal realism.
-When looking at what defines a Gothic novel, the very basic aspect of Gothic fiction is that it does not strive to reflect everyday life, like the works of Fielding and Richardson.
+In the end, we must remember that Gothic lit is a response to formal realism and it strives to work in almost the complete opposite direction that formal realism did.
+The very basic aspect of Gothic fiction is that it does not strive to reflect everyday life, like the works of Fielding and Richardson.
 This is why, while reading a Gothic novel, you can expect to find ghosts and other supernatural features absent from the works of formal realism.

 Elements of a Gothic Novel